-Workers Compensation 35 Form 300, the privacy case list (if one exists), the Cal/OSHA Form 300A, and the Cal/OSHA Form 301 Incident Reports for five (5) years following the end of the calendar year that these records cover.
-You must provide the records to an authorized government representative within 4 hours upon request. • Farm Equipment • Manure Lagoons: If deeper than 4 feet, and the slope/construction makes exit difficult, then there needs to be a ladder, steps, or other means of climbing out. • Machine-guarding rules: There are several requirements specific to agriculture (sections 3440 to 3447) and also generally applicable to all industries. • Lock-out tag-out (LO/TO): requirements around training, equipment, etc. • Roll over protection (ROPS): basically, all tractors need to be equipped with (ROPS) with some specific exceptions. • Hazard communication - Employers are required to have a safety data sheet for each hazardous chemical they use and ensure that each container of hazardous chemicals in the workplace is properly labeled.
-Employers are also required to develop, implement, and maintain at the workplace a written hazard communication program and provide training for their employees • PPE - Must provide personal protective equipment required for an employee's job assignment, and training on how/when to use the PPE.
+Recordkeeping - Employers with more than 10 employees need to keep records of work-related injury or illnesses if they result in death, days away from work, restricted work, transfer to another job, medical treatment beyond first aid, loss of consciousness, significant injury/illness diagnosed by a doctor or other healthcare professional.
+There are some exceptions for small employers.
+Consult Cal/OSHA Form 300.
+You must save the Cal/OSHA Form 300, the privacy case list (if one exists), the Cal/OSHA Form 300A, and the Cal/OSHA Form 301 Incident Reports for five (5) years following the end of the calendar year that these records cover.
+You must provide the records to an authorized government representative within 4 hours upon request.
+Farm Equipment o Manure Lagoons : If deeper than 4 feet, and the slope/construction makes exit difficult, then there needs to be a ladder, steps, or other means of climbing out. o Machine-guarding rules: There are several requirements specific to agriculture (sections 3440 to 3447) and also generally applicable to all industries .
+Lock-out tag-out (LO/TO): requirements around training, equipment, etc. o Roll over protection (ROPS): basically, all tractors need to be equipped with (ROPS) with some specific exceptions.
+Hazard communication - Employers are required to have a safety data sheet for each hazardous chemical they use and ensure that each container of hazardous chemicals in the workplace is properly labeled.
+Employers are also required to develop, implement, and maintain at the workplace a written hazard communication program and provide training for their employees PPE - Must provide personal protective equipment required for an employee's job assignment, and training on how/when to use the PPE.
 The need for PPE depends on a hazard assessment.
-Examples include head protection, eye/face protection, body protection, hand protection, foot protection, and respiratory protection.
+Examples include head protection , eye/face protection , body protection , hand protection , foot protection , and respiratory protection .
 It is illegal for businesses to retaliate against workers for reporting an injury or health and safety hazard.
 Employers must provide workers' compensation coverage, even for family members.
 More details.
-YES one working day.
+If an employee is injured, you must provide them with a claim form (DWC-1) within one working day.
 Once the employee fills it out, you send a copy to the insurance company.
 Within five days, you have to report to the insurance company any injury or illness that results in lost time OR requires medical treatment beyond first aid (Form 5020).

 If an employee dies after submission, you have to submit a new form.

-Housing 36 YES Employers may be subject to the California Employee Housing Act if they provide housing where five or more employees live.
+Employers may be subject to the California Employee Housing Act if they provide housing where five or more employees live.
 Dairy farms that only have well-maintained, permanent single-family employee housing that meet the State Housing law standards can apply to be exempt from having an annual permit.

-Responsibilities under the Housing Law are summarized in this factsheet as well as the state inspection booklet.
-The full set of requirements for maintenance are found in the regulation text.
+Housing 36 YES More information is available in the link above .
+The full set of requirements for maintenance are found in the regulation text .
 Even if not covered under state law, employers should follow best practices when providing housing - which includes, at minimum, a written housing agreement and properly maintaining the facilities.
 The FARM HR Manual has guidance around best practices for agricultural worker housing.